Nenad Lalatović: Managerial career

+Serbia

-On 23 June 2014, it was announced that Lalatović will be the new manager of Red Star Belgrade.
-He signed a one-year deal with an option for two more seasons.
+On 23 June 2014, Lalatović was appointed coach of Red Star Belgrade.
+He signed a one-year contract with an option for two more seasons.
 On 24 May 2015, after the final game of the 2014–15 season, Lalatović became unattached.

-On 29 June 2015, Lalatović was officially presented as manager of Borac Čačak.
-He led the club to a best-ever start to a league season by placing second after the initial 17 rounds.
-On 10 November 2015, Lalatović parted ways with Borac Čačak due to unpaid wages and bonuses to his players.

-On 11 November 2015, Lalatović was appointed manager of Vojvodina until the end of the 2015–16 season.
+On 29 June 2015, Lalatović was officially appointed coach of Borac Čačak.
+On 10 November, he parted ways with Borac Čačak due to unpaid wages and bonuses to his players.
+The same year on 11 November, Lalatović was appointed manager of Vojvodina until the end of the 2015–16 season.
 He extended his contract with the club for one more year on 11 June 2016.
 However, Lalatović terminated his contract with the club by mutual consent on 17 December 2016.

-On 26 December 2016, Lalatović became manager of Čukarički, signing a four-year contract.
-He resigned from the position in May 2018, after failing to earn a spot in the UEFA Europa League.
-During his time at Čukarički, Lalatović also served as manager of the Serbia national under-21 team at the 2017 UEFA U-21 Championship.

-On 4 June 2018, Lalatović was named as new manager of Radnički Niš.
+On 26 December 2016, Lalatović was appointed coach of Čukarički, signing a four-year contract.
+On 4 June 2018, he was appointed coach of Radnički Niš.

+Return to Vojvodina

 On 21 June 2019, Lalatović was appointed as new manager of Vojvodina for the second time in his managerial career.
 On 24 June 2020, beating Partizan on penalties, Vojvodina won the 2019–20 Serbian Cup, which was Lalatović's first trophy as manager.

-Following Vojvodina, he worked at Saudi Arabian club Al Batin and Radnički 1923 back in Serbia.
+Later career

 On 5 June 2022, Bosnian Premier League club Borac Banja Luka appointed Lalatović as manager.
-He was victorious in his first UEFA Europa Conference League qualifying round game as Borac manager, winning 2–0 against Faroese club B36 Tórshavn on 7 July 2022.
-Following a series of poor results, which culminated with a 1–0 defeat to Leotar, Lalatović resigned as manager on 26 August 2022.
+On 7 July, he led the club to win its first UEFA Europa Conference League qualifying round match against Faroese club B36 Tórshavn, which ended in a 2–0 victory for Borac Banja Luka.
+Due to poor results, the last of which ended in a 1–0 defeat against Leotar, Lalatović resigned as coach on 26 August.